project-machine/bootkit/layers/build-krd/dracut/soci/README.md

  * 'mdpath': not required, default is '/run/initramfs/oci'.
 This will be passed as '--metadata-path' to `mos soci mount`.
 It is only relavant if the type of the layer is squashfs.

+ * 'url' refers to a distribution-compliant OCI repository from which to fetch the manifest.  if the value is "local", then a local zot will be spun up against the backing store under @path on @dev.

 ## Example
 Assuming that you have a disk or partition with a filesystem label 'oci-data'